Approved by the Commission at its 137th regular period of sessions,

 d. the future effect of the decision within the legal systems of the Member States.

 Article 46.
-Suspension of Time Limit to Refer the Case to the Court
+Suspension of Time Limit to Refer the Case to the Court10

-The Commission may consider, at the request of the State concerned, the suspension of the time limit established in Article 51.1 of the American Convention for the referral of the case to the Court, pursuant to the following requirements:
+1. The Commission may consider, at the request of the State concerned, the suspension of the time limit established in Article 51.1 of the American Convention for the referral of the case to the Court, pursuant to the following conditions:

-a. that the State shows its willingness to implement the recommendations included in the merits report through the adoption of concrete and adequate measures of compliance; and
+a. that the State shows its willingness and ability to implement the recommendations included in the merits report through the adoption of concrete and adequate measures of compliance.
+To this end, the Commission may take into account the existence of domestic legislation that establishes a mechanism for compliance with its recommendations; and

 b. that in its request the State expressly and irrevocably accepts the suspension of the time limit established in Article 51.1 of the American Convention for the submission of the case to the Court and consequently expressly waives the right to file preliminary objections regarding compliance with the aforementioned time limit in the event that the matter is later referred to the Court.